 The Certificate in Mortgage Advice and Practice) qualification is made up of 3 modules, each with a two-hour multiple-choice question exam.
 The various modules cover UK Financial Services and regulations in general, Mortgages and its various products, and then how you can apply the built up knowledge to case studies and real-life examples.
-Once you have completed the CeMAP, you have the option of completing the advanced CeMAP Diploma, although generally, firms employ Advisers with just the CeMAP qualification.
-The benefits of studying the CeMAP Diploma are highlighted in our blog series, written by Michael Nicholls, a Relationship Director, here at The London Institute of Banking & Finance.
+Once you have completed the CeMAP, you have the option of completing the advanced CeMAP Diploma, although some firms employ Advisers with just the CeMAP qualification.
+However, the benefits of studying the CeMAP Diploma are highlighted in our blog series, written by Michael Nicholls, a Relationship Director, here at The London Institute of Banking & Finance.

 The CeMAP is provided by a number of third parties, however it is recommended to review the list of recognised suppliers first.